The BPS decomposition theorem: Introduction

 The cohomology of moduli spaces is the host of rich enumerative invariants that have drawn the attention of many studies.
 In algebraic geometry, refined Donaldson--Thomas invariants \cite{thomas2000holomorphic} are cohomological invariants.
 In representation theory, Kac polynomials of quivers are also cohomological invariants, which can be identified with refined BPS invariants of a $3$-Calabi--Yau category built out of the quiver \cite{hausel2013positivity,davison2018purity}.

-In this paper, we prove the cohomological integrality isomorphism for symmetric stacks, completing the study of \cite{hennecart2024cohomological,hennecart2024cohomological2} and \cite{bu2025cohomology}.
-This cohomological integrality isomorphism bridges the cohomology of a large class of stacks of interest to the intersection cohomology of the good moduli space.
-The connection takes the form of the \emph{cohomological integrality isomorphism} \Cref{theorem:main_theorem}.
-The cohomological integrality is an effective form of the decomposition theorem for the good moduli space morphisms.
+In this paper, we prove the BPS decomposition theorem for symmetric stacks, completing the study of \cite{hennecart2024cohomological,hennecart2024cohomological2} and \cite{bu2025cohomology}.
+The BPS decomposition bridges the cohomology of a large class of stacks of interest to the intersection cohomology of the good moduli space, and can be regarded as an effective form of the BBDG decomposition theorem for the good moduli space morphisms.

-The notion of cohomological integrality originally appears in the context of cohomological Hall algebras, in the work of Kontsevich and Soibelman \cite{kontsevich2011cohomological}.
-In this situation, it amounts to the positivity of some invariants.
-At the level of vector spaces, it takes the form of an identification of the underlying vector space of the cohomological Hall algebra with the symmetric power of another vector space.
-It has been studied thoroughly, in particular in \cite{efimov2012cohomological} for symmetric quivers, in \cite{davison2020cohomological} for quivers with potential, \cite{davison2023bps} for general $2$-Calabi--Yau categories, including the categories of coherent sheaves on K3 and Abelian surfaces, and in \cite{bu2025cohomology} for general $3$-Calabi--Yau categories satisfying the appropriate geometric conditions.
+The notion of the BPS decomposition originally appears in the context of cohomological Hall algebras, in the work of Kontsevich and Soibelman \cite{kontsevich2011cohomological}.
+In this situation, it amounts to the boundedness of some invariants.
+At the level of vector spaces, it takes the form of the PBW theorem, i.e., an identification of the underlying vector space of the cohomological Hall algebra with the symmetric power of another vector space.
+It has been studied thoroughly, in particular in \cite{efimov2012cohomological} for symmetric quivers, in \cite{davison2020cohomological} for quivers with potential, in \cite{davison2023bps} for general $2$-Calabi--Yau categories, including the categories of coherent sheaves on K3 and Abelian surfaces, and in \cite{bu2025cohomology} for general $3$-Calabi--Yau categories satisfying the appropriate geometric conditions.